 FID reports the 75th percentile (as of May 27th 2020), previously it was the 95th percentile.

 What is a good score for the lab data?

 Any green score (90+) is considered good, but note that having good lab data does not necessarily mean real-user experiences will also be good.

 Why does the performance score change from run to run?
 I didn’t change anything on my page!

 Variability in performance measurement is introduced via a number of channels with different levels of impact.
 Several common sources of metric variability are local network availability, client hardware availability, and client resource contention.

-Why is the real-world Chrome User Experience Report speed data not available for a URL?
+Why is the real-user CrUX data not available for a URL or origin?

-Chrome User Experience Report aggregates real-world speed data from opted-in users and requires that a URL must be public (crawlable and indexable) and have sufficient number of distinct samples that provide a representative, anonymized view of performance of the URL.
+Chrome User Experience Report aggregates real-world speed data from opted-in users and requires that a URL must be public (crawlable and indexable) and have sufficient number of distinct samples that provide a representative, anonymized view of performance of the URL or origin.

 If you've got a question about using PageSpeed Insights that is specific and answerable, ask your question in English on Stack Overflow.

 If you have general feedback or questions about PageSpeed Insights, or you want to start a general discussion, start a thread in the mailing list.